rargo/vim-tab/README.md

 	nnoremap q :tabprevious <cr>
 	nnoremap a :call SwitchToPrevTab()<cr>

-2.when first open a tab, the tab enter trigger will not be called,the following code can be add to your .vimrc(according to your project file), load tags automatically when open a file

-	autocmd BufEnter *.[ch] call TabReloadCGtag()
-	autocmd BufEnter *.cpp call TabReloadCGtag()
-	autocmd BufEnter *.java call TabReloadCGtag()

-3.The offical version nerdtree has a bug that cann't reflect the new directory content after tab create by press 't', personally I keep the old version [old nerdtree](https://github.com/rargo/nerdtree)
+2.The offical version nerdtree has a bug that cann't reflect the new directory content after tab create by press 't', personally I keep the old version [old nerdtree](https://github.com/rargo/nerdtree)

-4.There's a bug I cann't fix:
+3.There's a bug I cann't fix:
 if a file already open in one tab, open it in another tab will lost the tab's save directorys, please avoid such operation